SyracuseUniversity/flask-mysql-manifests-example/README.md

 CREATE DATABASE logbook;
 ```

-after that you can exit by typing `exit` and pressing enter.
+After that you can exit by typing `exit` and pressing enter.

 ## Setting up a domain name to point to your application
-to setup a domain name to point to your application, reach out to the iSchool Technology Services team.
+To setup a domain name to point to your application, reach out to the iSchool Technology Services team.